;

 The most important thing to do is Diet With Care.

 When your body burns up its stores of fat, it can be very hard on the kidneys.
-And starting a keto diet — or going back to your regular diet afterward — can be tricky if you’re overweight.
+And starting a keto diet — or going back to your regular diet afterward — can be tricky if you’re a heavier person.
 This would be because of other health issues you’re likely to have, like diabetes, a heart condition, or high blood pressure.
 If you know or suspect that you may have any underlying health condition, make diet changes slowly and only with your doctor’s guidance.

 Also, the Keto diet is challenging to keep up with over time because it is so restrictive.
 For most of us, eating a variety of healthy, nutritious foods that we enjoy (including fruits, vegetables, and whole grains) and getting daily exercise will likely be much easier to sustain and a healthier way to live.